PrefectHQ/prefect/docs/getting-started/quickstart.md

 The deployment is configured to run on a Prefect Managed work pool, so Prefect will automatically spin up the infrastructure to run this flow.
 It may take a minute to set up the Docker image in which the flow will run.

-After a minute or so, you should see logs.
+After a minute or so, you should see logs in the UI.

 ![Managed flow run with metrics](/img/ui/deployment-managed.png)